GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 Thus a modified `login.xhtml` page put under `custom/pages/` will override (will be used instead of) `webapp/login.xhtml` file from the exploded archive.
 You can use files unpacked there as a base for your own customized files.

+!!!
+Warning:
+    Jetty included in earlier Gluu 3.x packages is known to create duplicated directories under `/opt/jetty-<VERSION>/temp/` for each of its components.
+    In case of encountering this issue, it's recommended to stop corresponding service and remove all subdirectories related to it from the `temp/` directory.
+After starting service again its WAR archive will be unpacked there again.

 Customized `libs` for oxAuth to use should be placed in the following directories: